SMAC-Group/ptds2018_website/content/tutorials/workflow.md

 2. Installed R and RStudio

 1. Pick a good name.
-Spending an extra 5 minutes will save you from regrets in the future.
-The name should be short, concise, written in lower-case, and not contain any special symbols.

 2. In RStudio create a project: